-Central Lutheran ELCA Church and Kid's Central Preschool
+Central Lutheran Church and Kid's Central Preschool

 Central Lutheran Office